Last Updated: December 22, 2022

 - We may transfer your personal information to another company in connection with a proposed merger, sale, acquisition or other change of ownership or control by or of Company (whether in whole or in part).
 We will make reasonable efforts to notify you before your information becomes subject to different privacy practices.

 You have indicated that you do not “sell” personal information in that you do not track user behavior with third party cookies.
 However, the definition of sale is broad and if you’re doing targeted ads, then I recommend indicating that you do sell/share information as indicated here.

-(Collection of Sensitive Person Information (SPI) for purposes of inferring characteristics about a consumer)
+[IF APPLICABLE (Collection of Sensitive Person Information (SPI) for purposes of inferring characteristics about a consumer)]

 Collection and Use of Sensitive Information

 We have collected the following categories of personal information from consumers within the last twelve months:

 - Religious or philosophical beliefs;

 - Genetic Data;

 We [do/do not] use or disclose sensitive personal information for purposes other than those allowed for ordinary business purposes in the CCPA/CPRA.

 In the preceding twelve (12) months, we have shared the following categories of personal information: